jovannie123/info2180-finalproject/README.md

 # info2180-finalproject

-This is the final project for Jeron Burnett, I have no group members
+This is the final project for Jeron Burnett, Akele Benjamin (other group members should add their name here)